MillerPatrick214/CamoPy/README.md

 Serves as the backend of my camoflauge-pattern/color matching site.
 FastAPI enables the front end to make easy API calls to this software, which then returns results.
 Given the large size of the sattelite rasters, I used buffers to efficiently pass around data so we aren't saving anything to disk uncessarily.

 Due to worst case scenario O(N^2) complexity of comparing each color to one another using the CIED2000 formula I wrote a dll in c++ to speed up the process.
-While there are less accurate algorithims with better run time, they are not accurate enough for my liking.
+While there are other algorithims & methods of stratifying/combining colors with better run times, they are not sufficiently accurate enough for my liking.

 # Flow